||ABOUT THE COMPETITION

 The Washington DC Electric Vehicle Grand Prix is a hands-on educational program for high schools in Washington DC, Maryland, and Virginia.
-This is the sixth year of the competition and will be held on Saturday May 19, 2018 in
+This is the eighth year of the competition and it will be held on a future date to be

-For this competition student teams apply engineering, science, and math principles and strategy to construct and race race battery powered electric cars.
+For this competition student teams apply engineering, science, and math principles and strategy to construct and race battery powered electric cars.
 The project also helps improve their understanding of renewable energy technologies and project management while working in a team environment.
-Other aspects of the program involve and fundraising as well as logistics planning in preparation for the races.
+Other aspects of the program involve marketing, PR and fundraising as well as logistics planning in preparation for the races.